 - Garmin Connect is the free online community where you can join fitness challenges and save, plan and share your progress with other users.

-4. UP3 by Jawbone ($75-99 depending on color) Best Option To Look Glamorous at the Barn (and Around Town)
+4. UP3 by Jawbone (Best Option To Look Glamorous at the Barn and Around Town)

 The vibrant colors and sleek styling make the UP3 look more like a nice bracelet and less like a bulky fitness monitor.